 Make sure you have a sturdy step that won’t become slippery when wet.
 Look for wide rubber feet that will distribute weight evenly on multiple surfaces, and a grippy tread pattern.
 For extra security, some steps such as the Milenco Giant Double Step even have pegging holes to secure the step on grass pitches.

 It’s always important to make sure you have enough gas to power your heating and hot water, especially for cooler evenings.
-But don’t rely on guesswork; there are several gas level checking products available that give an accurate indicator, such as the Truma Gas Level Check for manual reading, or the Gas Level Control which is attached to the gas bottle magnetically and sends accurate readings direct to your mobile device.
+But don’t rely on guesswork, get a quick and accurate manual reading with the Truma Gas Level Check, or the Gas Level Control which is attached to the gas bottle magnetically and sends an accurate reading direct to your mobile phone.

 When you arrive on-site, a good waterless wash such as DrySparkle makes light work of any road grime.
 Cleaning is as easy as spraying on and wiping off with no water or scrubbing required.
 DrySparkle leaves an invisible protective finish that is safe for use on all caravan and motorhome bodywork, wheels, windows and paintwork.